New home, new start: the checklist for your interior

 Bedroom

-Your bedroom is your charging station.
-It's all about comfort, peace and a smart layout.
-Provide ample storage space and a soothing colour palette.
+Your bedroom is your recharging station.
+It's all about comfort, tranquility, and a smart layout.
+Ensure ample storage and a soothing color palette.

 -